-- Compatible with Spotify Connect, allowing your Spotify selections to be played through the sound system, remotely controlled from your iPhone. iPad or Android device. - Supports remote control from Apple iPhone, iPad and Android using Roberts ConnectR app. - All radio station presets, network configuration details and user settings are retained in the event of a power failure. - Large clock display with time and date when in Standby. - Two alarm timers with snooze feature to wake you to either a buzzer or a radio alarm. - Adjustable sleep timer, can be set to turn the sound system off after a delay of between 15 and 120 minutes. - Power saving Inactive Standby. - Easy-to-read colour graphic display with an adjustable display backlight. - Auxiliary input for playing audio from MP3 players, iPods or other audio equipment. - Line output socket for connecting the audio signal to an external amplifier or recorder. - · Stereo headphone socket for private listening. - High quality three way speaker system with bass woofer.
+- Compatible with Spotify Connect, allowing your Spotify selections to be played through the sound system, remotely controlled from your iPhone, iPad or Android device. - Supports remote control from Apple iPhone, iPad and Android using the UNDOK app. - Large clock display with time and date when in Standby. - Two alarm timers with snooze feature to wake you to either a buzzer or a radio alarm. - Adjustable sleep timer, can be set to turn the sound system off after a delay of between 15 and 120 minutes. - A convenient and easy to use Kitchen Timer, that may be set in one minute increments up to a maximum of 5 hours. - Power saving Inactive Standby. - Easy-to-read colour graphic display with an adjustable display backlight. - Auxiliary input for playing audio from MP3 players, iPods or other audio equipment. - Line output socket for connecting the audio signal to an external amplifier or recorder. - Stereo headphone socket for private listening. - High quality three way speaker system with bass woofer.